 - Save all records of transactions and correspondence.
 Never part with original documents.

-- When considering equity securities prices below five dollars per share or unit and a market value of $250 million, these are penny stocks or microcap stocks.
-The risk of buying penny stocks are extremely high.
+- When considering equity securities priced below five dollars per share or unit and a market value of $250 million, these are penny stocks or microcap stocks.
+The risk of buying penny stocks is extremely high.